nibbstack/erc721/README.md

 $ npm run migrate -- --network ropsten
 ```

-Interacting with the contract.
+You can now interact with the contract.
 First get the address of the deployed contract:

 ```
 $ npm run networks